natenka/pyneng-book-en/docs/source/book/03_start/2_variables.rst

 Note that Python does not need to specify that "a" is a number, and "b" is a string.

-Variables are references to the memory area.
-This can be demonstrated by using id() which shows the object ID:
+Variables are references to memory area.
+This can be demonstrated by using id() which shows object ID:

 .. code:: python